 Birth to 2 Years:

 As a parent, you are your child’s first teacher and favorite playmate.
 Beginning at birth, your child looks to you for clues on navigating their environment and on knowing what skills and concepts are important for them to learn.
 Whether they are watching your face as you feed them or listening to your voice as you sing to them while changing their diaper, your baby is learning and exploring their world.
 As your child grows, play becomes more important.
 Many experts on child development refer to play as a child’s work.
 Babies and toddlers learn important skills and concepts through play.

 Here are some resources to help your baby or toddler begin learning new concepts and skills as you play with them:

-Let’s Talk about STEM is a resource from Zero to Three that will help you discover ways to support your child’s curiosity and learning through play.
+Discover ways to support your child’s curiosity and learning through play.
 STEM skills help children to develop an understanding of science, technology, engineering and math.
 Children develop STEM skills beginning at birth through daily play, exploration, and interactions with you.
-These videos in English and Spanish help you understand the development of STEM skills in your baby or toddler.

 So much of STEM learning is what young children already do quite naturally: Ask questions, be curious, play, wonder "What will happen if…," build and create, use tools to solve problems, and explore the people, things, and creatures in the world around them.
 Supporting STEM skills in the early years is really about nurturing your child’s curiosity and inborn drive to explore, learn and discover through play.